zzhangjii/learning-library/db-devops/CloudNative200.md

     ![](images/200/image060.png)

-- Copy the V002__AlphaofficeDB_twitterfeed.sql file to the migaration folder.
-Flyway will then pick up this new version and apply it to the test instance.
-Select the Resource perspective (upper right) and then the Project Explorer panel.
+- Select the Resource perspective (upper right) and then the Project Explorer panel.

     ![](images/200/image061.png)

-- Right Click on file V002__AlphaofficeDB_twitterapp.sql and paste into the migration folder, where it will eventually get picked up by Flyway and deployed to the test MySQL instance.
+- Navigate to **AlphaofficeDB.git > src/main/resources > db > backup** Right click on **file V002__AlphaofficeDB_twitterapp.sql** and copy it.
+Paste into the migration folder, where it will eventually get picked up by Flyway and deployed to the test MySQL instance.

     ![](images/200/image062.png)